 In the field of computer vision (CV), an ongoing challenge is to build systems that can extract meaningful information from images as humans do, like distinguishing a street sign from a stop sign, or identifying lane boundaries.
 Evolving CV applications such as autonomous vehicles, like any deep learning problem, need a relevant dataset with which researchers can design useful neural networks and algorithms.

-The Cityscapes dataset was created by Daimler R&D and Bosch to help autonomous vehicles better understand urban street scenes, and is comprised of 20,500 images from 50 European cities gathered during different seasons and weather conditions.
+The Cityscapes dataset was created by Daimler AG R&D, Max Planck Institute for Informatics and TU Darmstadt Visual Inference Group to help autonomous vehicles better understand urban street scenes, and is comprised of 20,500 images from 50 European cities gathered during different seasons and weather conditions.
 The Cityscapes site also makes available benchmarks that focus on semantic labeling, a critical step to curating any dataset for use with neural networks.
 Data labeling is crucial when training a neural network, so that the network can correctly identify objects in a given image.
 One of the key metrics within these benchmarks is called semantic segmentation, a process that lets an autonomous vehicle’s “brain” better understand its surroundings, and detect and identify nearby objects.

 Recently, a team from NVIDIA’s Applied Deep Learning Research team took over the number one spot for per-pixel semantic segmentation on the Cityscapes benchmark.